Torram/magic-docs/docs/Client-Development/Screens/Settings.screen.md

-Component that creates a container for the buttons of settings screen.
+Component that creates a container for the buttons of the settings screen.

 ```tsx
 import UpdateDatabaseFromShopifyButton from '../components/ShopifyLogs/UpdateDatabaseFromShopifyButton';